Retropikzel/foreign-c/REFERENCE.md

 (**c-bytevector-set!** cbv type offset/member value)

 Set value of given type on offset on bytevector bv.
-Offset is counted as bytes, no matter the given type except when type is array or struct.
-If type is array, then offset is
+Offset is counted as bytes, for regular types.
+When type is c-array-type or c-struct-type.

+If type is C array, then offset is multiplied by the size of arrays type.

-(**c-bytevector-ref!** cbv type offset/member)
+(**c-bytevector-ref** cbv type offset/member)

 Get value of given type from offset of bytevector bv.
-Offset is counted as bytes,
+Offset is counted as bytes, for regular types.
+When type is c-array-type or c-struct-type.

+If type is C array, then offset is multiplied by the size of arrays type.

+If type is C struct, and symbol is passed in offset/member it is taken as member name and value is returned of members type.

+If type is C struct, and number is passed in offset/member it is taken as offset and pointer is returned pointing to the offset.

 (**bytevector->c-bytevector** bv)